- Activity Level: moderate

 - Watchdog: very alert

-Cairn Terrier Mix Breed Profile
+Cairn Terrier Mix Dog Breed Information

 A Cairn Terrier Mix is a cross between a Cairn Terrier and another dog breed.
 Because a mixed-breed dog can take on any combination of traits from one or both parent breeds, it’s important to talk to the breeder about the other parent breed.